Dead company revived

 The third defendant among the Canadian Five is Vancouver’s Kelly-Ann Warawa.

-The SEC alleges that, in the past, four Vancouver defendants – Schmidt, Warawa, Gomes and Roe – used a company called Wintercap S.A., which according to a different SEC complaint, was allegedly used by a person named Roger Knox to provide what the SEC alleges can be described as obfuscation services to insiders and control persons of public companies allegedly so that those insiders could secretly dump large blocks of pumped shares.
+The SEC alleges that, in the past, four of the defendants – Schmidt, Warawa, Gomes and Roe – used a company called Wintercap S.A., which according to a different SEC complaint, was allegedly used by a person named Roger Knox to provide what can best be described as obfuscation services to insiders and control persons of issuers to enable them to secretly dump large blocks of pumped shares.
 Wintercap S.A. was sued by the SEC in connection with a US$165 million fraud scheme.
 Some assets connected to that case may be in British Columbia.

-In the current Complaint, the SEC alleges that Warawa was part of the overall scheme and among other things, they allege that she acted as the bank authorized person for one of the four entities that the SEC alleges acquired shares from the promissory note scheme, paid the lawyer for the four opinions about unlegended shares and paid for the Sandy Steele Unlimited Inc. website.
+In the current Complaint, the SEC alleges that Warawa was part of the overall scheme and among other things, the SEC alleges that she acted as the bank authorized person for one of the four entities that the SEC alleges acquired shares from the promissory note scheme, paid the lawyer for the four opinions in respect of unlegended shares and paid for the Sandy Steele Unlimited Inc. website.